A methodology for assessing eco-efficiency in logistics networks

 Recent literature on sustainable logistics networks points to two important questions: (i) How to spot the preferred solution(s) balancing environmental and business concerns? (ii) How to improve the understanding of the trade-offs between these two dimensions?
-We posit that a complete exploration of the efficient frontier and trade-offs between profitability and environmental impacts are particularly suitable to answer these two questions.
-In order to deal with the exponential number of basic efficient points in the frontier, we propose a formulation that performs in exponential time for the number of objective functions only.
-We illustrate our findings by designing a complex recycling logistics network in Germany.
+We posit that a visual exploration of the efficient frontier and trade-offs between profitability and environmental impacts are particularly suitable to answer these two questions.
+The visual representation of the efficient frontier, however, presents two challenges.
+The first is to obtain a good approximation for such frontier without enumerating all extreme efficient solutions.
+The second is to obtain a good visual representation of the efficient frontier.
+We propose a two-phased heuristic to handle these two problems.
+The algorithm is designed for the multi-objective linear problem with three objectives: minimize costs, cumulative energy demand and waste in a reverse logistics network.
+We illustrate our approach by designing a complex recycling logistics network in Germany.

 |Keywords||Eco-efficiency, closed-loop supply chains, multi-objective programming, optimization, sustainable supply chains|

 Quariguasi Frota Neto, J., Walther, G., Bloemhof-Ruwaard, J.M., van Nunen, J.A.E.E., & Spengler, T..
 (2008).
 A methodology for assessing eco-efficiency in logistics networks.
 European Journal of Operational Research, 193(3), 670–682. doi:10.1016/j.ejor.2007.06.056